Rethinking Open-Set Object Detection: Issues, a New Formulation, and Taxonomy: Related Work

-{\bf OSOD-I}~ Early studies treat OSOD as an extension of OSR problem \cite{DropoutSample,Uncertain_ObjDet,Overlooked}.
+{\bf OSOD-I}~ Early studies treat OSOD as an extension of OSR problem \citep{DropoutSample,Uncertain_ObjDet,Overlooked}.
 They aim to correctly detect every known object instance and avoid misclassifying any unseen object instance into known classes.
-Miller \etal \cite{DropoutSample} first utilize multiple inference results through dropout layers \cite{OrgDropout} to estimate the uncertainty of the detector's prediction and use it to avoid erroneous detections under open-set conditions.
-A follow-up work finds that the proper choice of merging strategy applied to the multiple inferences leads to better detection performance.
-Dhamija \etal \cite{Overlooked} investigate how modern CNN detectors behave in an open-set environment and reveal that the detectors detect unseen objects as known objects with a high confidence score.
-For the evaluation, researchers have employed A-OSE \cite{DropoutSample} and WI \cite{Overlooked} as the primary metrics to measure the accuracy of detecting known objects.
+Miller \etal \citep{DropoutSample} first utilize multiple inference results through dropout layers \citep{OrgDropout} to estimate the uncertainty of the detector's prediction and use it to avoid erroneous detections under open-set conditions.
+Dhamija \etal \citep{Overlooked} investigate how modern CNN detectors behave in an open-set environment and reveal that the detectors detect unseen objects as known objects with a high confidence score.
+For the evaluation, researchers have employed A-OSE \citep{DropoutSample} and WI \citep{Overlooked} as the primary metrics to measure the accuracy of detecting known objects.
 They are designed to measure how frequently a detector wrongly detects and classifies unknown objects as known objects.